-All walks of life have visited the famous backyard of Al "Blood" Black.
-"The History Maker," allowed me, AJ Brown, to paint with him in his backyard in May 2009.
-Just the two of us, we hung out together, painted and traveled strongly for two years, Al had many visitors.
-During our third year, we painted less and less together.
-With a small crew, I hit the road and begin touring the art show circuit more regular than before.
-During our time spent together, many tales were told of the early days, by the man who had the gift of telling stories and I listened.
+"The History Maker" All walks of life have visited the famous backyard of Al "Blood" Black.
+In May 2009, he encouraged me to paint with him in his backyard, as I, AJ Brown share this story.
+Al had many visitors as the two of us hung out, we painted and traveled Mississippi mainly Florida for two years.
+During the third year, we painted less together, and with a small crew, I hit the road and begin touring the art show circuit more regular than before.
+Over the years, many tales were told of the early days, by the man who had the gift of telling stories and I listened.

 One of my favorites is when Al met the "first Highwaymen" salesmen, in the mid-1960s, in the Orlando Florida area.
-Al still speaks of Alonzo Pratt too this day.
+Al reminisces how they gave him his first start.
 In the early days Alonzo, Minnesota Fats, and Zoom were the first salesmen for Alfred Hair and the painters.
 A time when the men were still forming as a group, saw Alfred Hair as their leader.
 One day, as the men exited one of the businesses with paintings still in hand, unable to sell to employees inside, Al noticed them and introduced himself.
 He asked for an opportunity to give it a try; the salesmen granted his request.
 Al went back inside the business and sold every painting they gave him!
 The men were impressed!
 Al's meeting the men was a moment of fate; it was the beginning of a new career as a Highwaymen salesmen and a new life as Al had known.

 Alonzo watched as Al sold the paintings effortlessly; when Alonzo arrived home, he shared with Alfred Hair, "the big news," of what he'd witnessed.

-One day, during one of my painting lessons with James Gibson, who I'd known before Al, shared with me his story of the early days.
-James spoke of Alonzo Pratt as his good friend and a very good salesman for him and the earliest Highwaymen.
-The two men pride themselves highly competitive.
-They would often travel together, on the long rural roads of Florida and returned home with pockets filled with cash.
+One day, during a painting lesson with James Gibson, who I'd known before Al, shared a story of the early days.
+James spoke of Alonzo Pratt as one of the earliest salesmen for himself and the earliest Highwaymen.
+They were good friends and pride themselves highly competitive.
+They often traveled together, on the long rural roads of Florida and returned home highly successful with their sales.
 Tragically, Alonzo was shot and killed by his good friend Cowboy, while on the fruit picking season in Upstate NY.
 Alonzo left to cherish his memory, was his family and his second son, my first cousin, who bears a striking resemblance to his father.
 Auntie was just a young lady when she and Alonzo met.
 Our family moved from Tallahassee, Florida and settled in Fort Pierce, in 1957.
 Decades later, Al remembered the early salesman Alonzo, the man who gave him a chance; Al acknowledged Alonzo Pratt in his book "Concrete Dreams."

 Al was not the first salesman but focused on being the top salesman and became good friends with Alfred Hair.
 Al would later teach himself to paint as he repaired smeared wet oil paintings entrusted to him to sell by members of the group.
 Al wouldn't begin his career as a painter until after the tragic death of his good friend Alfred Hair.
 In 1970, Alfred was shot and killed in a bar called Eddie's Place, a junk-joint in Fort Pierce, Florida.
 He was 29, the young entrepreneur never became the millionaire he'd dreamed of being.